Clare’s Law, also known as the Domestic Abuse Disclosure Scheme, allows people to find out if their partner has an abusive or violent past.

 The scheme also gives people the right to ask on behalf of a close friend or relative.
 However, information will only be given to the person who is at risk, or someone who is in a position to protect them.

 Police can also use the law to proactively reveal such information where there is concern but they have not been asked.

 Please refer to The Child Sex Offender Disclosure Scheme, also known as Sarah's Law, if you would like to make a request for disclosure.

 Do not use this form to apply for information about yourself.
 You can request information held about you on the Police National Computer by completing a Subject Access (opens in a new window).

 If you have concerns about your partner or the partner of someone you know, you can make an application under Clare’s Law online.

 To start the process, all you need to do is fill out some basic details below.

-A specially trained officer will then make contact within seven days at a time that is safe for you.
+A specially trained officer will then make contact within at a time that is convenient for you.

 If you prefer, you can make an enquiry by calling the police non-emergency number 101.
 But if you or someone else is in danger now, always call 999.